 - And we bought a more basic Delicias Ecuatorianas (Ecuadorian Delights) wth staple dishes, including secos, desserts, juices, soups, and salads.

-While a number of items on this list can be found online in the US and Canada, I haven’t found these anywhere.
+While a number of items on this list can be found online in the US and Canada, I haven’t found these recipe books anywhere.
 If you think you might want these, you should find them at a local shopping center or book store.
-We bought one at a Azuay University.
+We bought one at an Azuay University.

 The ones we bought are in Spanish.
 I’m not certain that you’ll find English language cookbooks for local dishes but with a good English/Spanish dictionary, this would be a great way to learn Spanish.